How Retirement Benefits are Divided During Divorce?

 Under Texas laws, contributions made to a retirement plan during the marriage are considered community property in Texas courts.
 And because it is regarded as community property, it can be subject to division in a divorce proceeding.

 A retirement plan is wherein an employee will receive benefits once the employee reaches retirement age.
-If an employee decides to leave the company before he retires, the company returns the employee’s contributions and forfeits any company’s contributions.
+If an employee decides to leave the company before he retires, the company returns the employee’s contributions.
+They also forfeit any company’s contributions.

 If the spouse made the contributions before marriage, then the retirement benefits are considered separate property.
-If the spouse made the contributions after the marriage, it is part of the spouses’ community property.
+When the spouse makes contributions after the marriage, it is part of the spouses’ community property.

 What are the many different types of retirement benefit plans?